digital-craftsman-de/cqs-routing/docs/configuration.md

     default_response_constructor_class: 'DigitalCraftsman\CQRS\ResponseConstructor\EmptyJsonResponseConstructor'

   query_controller:

+    # Classes of the default request validator of query controller when there is none defined for the route
+    default_request_validator_classes:
+      - 'App\CQRS\RequestValidator\GuardAgainstTokenInHeaderRequestValidator'

     # Class of the default request decoder of query controller when there is none defined for the route
     default_request_decoder_class: 'DigitalCraftsman\CQRS\RequestDecoder\JsonRequestDecoder'